 While the dress was on display, my phone kept lighting up with pictures of people wiggling into my sculpture.
-I’ve collected some of them together, arms a wave and smiles a plently.
-Mostly women, but then, during my time in the gallery, a far higher percentage of visitors were female – love to know if that’s normal for a gallery audience.
+I’ve collected some of them together, arms a wave.
+Mostly women, but then, during my time in the gallery, a far higher percentage of visitors were female.

 This was a piece of two halves: one made at home, one built on-site in the gallery.
 The skirt is made from bendy MDF covered with aluminium mesh – with what became quite a complex supporting structure of curved wooden strips to give internal support.
 I’d essentially planned the structure beforehand, but when in the space, I’d left some flexibility to see what the materials did.